open-voice-interoperability/docs/specifications/DialogEvents/1.0.2/InteropDialogEventSpecs.md

 For example, dialog events could be used to carry prompt and response information for a dialog system, annotate spoken dialog between two human speakers, or be used as part of an interface to a natural language component in a text processing solution.

-The Open-Floor specification include [[13] Open Floor Inter-Agent Message Specification Version 1.0.0](https://github.com/open-voice-interoperability/docs/blob/main/specifications/ConversationEnvelope/1.0.0/InteroperableConvEnvSpec.md).
+The Open-Floor specifications include [[13] Open Floor Inter-Agent Message Specification Version 1.0.0](https://github.com/open-voice-interoperability/docs/blob/main/specifications/ConversationEnvelope/1.0.0/InteroperableConvEnvSpec.md).
 This is one-such example of a specification which uses dialog events and further specifies exactly how the the specification should be used in that context.

 ## 1 Specification
 ### 1.1 Representation